 10. I changed my password and enabled MFA, but an attacker still accessed my account.
 How?

 It is likely that you have info-stealing malware on your device, which exfiltrated your authenticated session token.
 Alternatively, you may have visited a malware-laced site that ran a malicious script to read your authenticated session token.
 Either way, a remote attacker has your authenticated session token.
 This is a form of attack called Session Hijacking.
 Keep in mind that strong passwords, MFA, and hardware keys are irrelevant against session hijacking attacks, as the attacker can use the valid session token to log in as you until the session token expires, which can be hours, days, or even weeks, depending on how the session management is implemented on the website.
 To remove the access, you need to invalidate your sessions by logging out of all your accounts on all your devices.
 In case you find your device is infected with a virus or malware, follow FAQ#11 below to remove it.
-You can actually prevent session hijacking attacks by enabling the experimental flag on your Google Chrome browser.
-Navigate to "chrome://flags/#enable-bound-session-credentials".
-Obviously, if you are not a Google Chrome browser user, it won’t help.
-Hopefully, Google and other browser vendors will push this feature to become a standard part of their browsers soon to eliminate this attack vector altogether, as it is very potent and many compromises today are done using this attack vector.
+Also read FAQ#21 below on a new feature that will prevent Session Hijacking in the future.

 11. My computer is infected with malware.
 How did it happen, and how do I recover?

-The root cause could be anything from installing pirated software or game cheat codes to clicking on malicious links or visiting compromised websites (inadvertently or intentionally) and more.
+The root cause could be anything from installing pirated software or game cheat codes to clicking on malicious links or visiting compromised websites (inadvertently or intentionally) which enabled malicious code running on your browser without the need to install anything (these are called fileless malware that scanners often miss).
 Run a full scan of your device with a malware scanner like Malwarebytes and/or a good VirusScan tool to remove/clean the infection.
 In most cases, that is all you need to do.
 However, while most virus/malware removal tools do a good job of removing infections, they may not be effective if you are infected with a persistent rootkit.
 In that case, you may have to do a complete wipe (wipe the hard drive, including the EFI partition) and reinstall the OS.
 This is quite different from the typical “Windows reset/reinstall” step most people are familiar with, which doesn’t remove things hiding in partitions outside the reach of a standard OS reset/reinstall.
 An explanation of how to do that is outside the scope of this answer, but you can consult an expert to help you accomplish it, or you can do it yourself by following the FAQ #13 below.
 Finally, to prevent future attacks, be cautious about the websites you visit, avoid clicking on random links, and refrain from downloading pirated software or crack codes, etc.

 12. How do I backup my Google Authenticator secrets?